 The trailhead to the hike starts from the gardens – but if you prefer to avoid paying for the entrance fee, you can take the Hermit Gulch trail around it.
 The sky trailhead is hidden behind the stairs to the memorial.

 Tips: You will need to obtain a free hiking permit from the Catalina Conservancy.
 Permits are available online, at the gardens ticket booth and at many locations throughout Avalon.

 The hike to the top is 1.2 miles and takes you to a viewpoint from which you can see the ocean from both sides of the island.
-At this point you can backtrack through the garden and to Avalon or you can continue on a 4-mile loop with more breathtaking views.
+At this point, you can backtrack through the garden and to Avalon or you can continue on a 4-mile loop with more breathtaking views.

-You can start your trek from Hermit Gulch trail or from Renton Mine Road.
+You can start your trek from the Hermit Gulch trail or from Renton Mine Road.
 The trail has 5 main nodes:

 - Node 1: Avalon to Black Jack